PeterMosmans/gitlab-demolab/README.rst

 ##############

-This repository contains all files to set up a local network, consisting of a CI/CD GitLab server, and a (docker-in-docker compatible) GitLab runner.
+This repository contains all files to set up a local network, consisting of a CI/CD GitLab server, multiple (docker-in-docker compatible) GitLab runners, as well as SonarQube.

 Prerequisites
 =============